-‘Christmas breeze’, Jonkunnu and Christmas fruit cake are Christmas traditions that are uniquely Jamaican and diGJamaica.com is highlighting one a day in the Jamaican Christmas blog series.
+‘Christmas breeze’, Jonkunnu and Christmas fruit cake are Christmas traditions that are uniquely Jamaican and we are highlighting one a day in the Jamaican Christmas blog series.
 Each day we will highlight a historical fact, food or tradition that are related to the special season.
-We would also like to hear from you, so send your comments or tell us your favourite Christmas memory in the comments section.
+We would also like to hear from you, so send your comments or tell us your favourite Christmas memory.

 A chilled glass of sorrel is one of the culinary highlights of a Jamaican Christmas.
 Weeks before the actual holiday, homemakers and foodies are busy preparing the spicy beverage to give the rum, pimento and ginger more time to mingle for a richer flavor.
 However, there is so much more to the carmine-hued bud than meets the eye.